xc-lab/PointExplainer/README.md

 ### 3. Explanation
+We have uploaded the trained weight lists (i.e., explanations).

 ## Demo
-We provide a simple demo with PyQt5 that illustrates how you can use \textit{PointExplainer} for explaable personalized predictions.
+We provide a simple demo that illustrates how you can use \textit{PointExplainer} to make explainable personalized predictions.

 ## Citation